honey-bolisetti/insight-track/.github/cla/CLA.md

 # Contributor License Agreement (CLA)

 **Summary:**
-To contribute to ORG_NAME/REPO_NAME, you must agree to this Contributor License Agreement (CLA).
-This ensures your contributions are original, permitted, and can be used under the project license.
+To contribute to resilience-tech/insight-track, you must agree to this Contributor License Agreement (CLA).
+This ensures your contributions are original, permitted, and can be used under the project license (MIT License).
+The CLA does not override the MIT License; it ensures all contributions are properly licensed and original.
 Please read and sign below.

 ---

 ## 1. License Grant to Project
-By signing this CLA, you grant ORG_NAME and its maintainers a perpetual, worldwide, royalty-free, irrevocable license to use, reproduce, modify, display, distribute, and sublicense your contributions to REPO_NAME.
+By signing this CLA, you grant resilience-tech and its maintainers a perpetual, worldwide, royalty-free, irrevocable license to use, reproduce, modify, display, distribute, and sublicense your contributions to insight-track under the terms of the MIT License.

 ## 2. Certification of Originality/Permission
 You certify that: